-COVID-19 Update – October 2021: The status of meetings of the seven ostomy support groups in the Inland Northwest remains uncertain and varies for each group due to continued concerns with Coronavirus.
-To the best of my knowledge, hospitals that normally host OSG meetings remain closed for the foreseeable future.
-The Lewiston-Clarkston, ID/WA support group regularly hosts in-person meetings, now at the Lewiston City Library; Some groups meet virtually, primarily via Zoom, and three groups will not hold meetings for the foreseeable future.
+COVID-19 Update – April 2022: The status of meetings of the seven ostomy support groups in the Inland Northwest remains uncertain and varies for each group due to continued concerns with Coronavirus.
+To the best of my knowledge, hospitals that normally host OSG meetings remain closed to meetings for the foreseeable future.
+To acquire current status of your local support group, please contact your group coordinator and/or local WOCN clinic.
+You can also check the latest support group status in the most recent “InSider” Newsletter located in the Newsletter Archive (http://inlandnwostomy.org/newsletters.html).

 Take Care and Good Health to All, , , Phil